Kramer84/YoutubeAlarm/README.md

 If you prefer to install the dependencies manually, follow these steps:

-1. Create a new Conda environment and install Python 3.8:
+1. Create a new Conda environment and install Python:

     ```bash
-    conda create --name youtubeAlarm python=3.8 -y
+    conda create --name youtubeAlarm python -y
     ```

 2. Activate the environment: